 At the family-friendly event the choir sings from the boughs of a giant Christmas tree on the middle of the stage.
 The sight is amazing, as is the quality of entertainment.

-Unfortunately, due to COVID-19, Singing Christmas Tree performances are not happening in 2020.
+Unfortunately, due to COVID-19, Singing Christmas Tree performances did not happen in 2020.
 Hopefully they return in 2021.

 Christmas Concert at Broadway Church